Intellectual Property

 Protecting your designs

-For businesses that design and manufacture products either for themselves or others, they should seriously consider obtaining registered design protection for their products.
+For businesses that design and manufacture products either for themselves or others, they should seriously consider obtaining registered design protection for their products and intellectual property rights.

 Designs can be unregistered (where they arise automatically and have a much narrower scope of protection) or registered (where protection offers a much wider monopoly right).